wunderdogsw/clojureworkshop/README.md

 * Code is organized into namespaces containing related functions
 * One namespace equals one file in the file system
-* Source is read from top to bottom and you must define or declare value or function before using it
+* Source is read from top to bottom and you must define or declare a value or a function before using it
 * Names are usually lowercase and words are separated with dash `this-is-an-example`
 * If there is a dash in namespace name it translates to low dash in file name eg. `(ns my-namespace)` => `my_namespace.clj`